ZacharyWyatt/Setting-Up-Nethack-3.6.6-Server/README.md

 NH_PLAYGROUND_FIXED="/home/nethack-compiled/nh366"
 ```

-In dgl-create-chroot, change all references to "343" to "366".
+Also in dgl-create-chroot, change all references to "343" to "366".
 Here they are:
 ```
 mkdir -p "$CHROOT/dgldir/inprogress-nh343"